-Your goal with this document is to clearly show them you're the right person to help with something they need to get done.
-If you can communicate your solutions better than others, you win - even if you're way more expensive.
+Your goal with this document is to clearly show them you're the right person to help with the project.
+If you can communicate your solutions better than others, you win - even if you're way more expensive (so long as you can prove the value you bring to the table).
 Remember: when value exceeds cost, transactions take place.

 How to Determine What to Include in Your Design Proposal

-What to include in your design proposal really depends on the type of project that you're presenting and your relationship with the prospective client.
+Every proposal follows a basic structure, but it's up to you to decide what you want to include as it can vary depending on the type of project you're presenting and your relationship with the prospective client.

-If you were just introduced to this new potential client or are approaching it from a cold outreach or via Linkedin, oftentimes more information is better.
-Including a Bio, testimonials, and case studies are all important here.
+If you were just introduced to a potential client or are approaching it from a cold outreach, oftentimes more information is better.
+Including a bio, testimonials, and case studies are all important here.

 1. Cover Page

-This is going to be the first thing that your client sees, so make sure to start off on the right foot!
-Your cover page is a great way tool to show clients that even somewhat paperwork can look professional and unique.
+This is going to be the first thing that your potential client sees, so make sure to start off on the right foot!
+Your cover page is a great way to show clients that even a piece of paperwork can look professional and unique.

-So rather than just sending out a quick Word document, take some time to create a simple but refined cover that makes an immediate visual impact.
-Make sure to include your logo, the name of the proposal (ex: Branding + Web Design Proposal), your email, and website.
+So rather than just sending a quick Word document, take some time to create a simple but refined cover that makes an immediate visual impact.
+This is a chance to show off your graphic design skills.
+Make sure to include your logo, the name of the proposal (ex: Branding + Web Design Proposal), your email, and your website.

-A professional design proposal template can be really helpful in helping you create a beautifully designed cover that will impress your client.
-If you decide not to use any proposal’s tool, dedicate some time to come up with something that translates your taste and style.
+A professional design proposal template can be really helpful in creating a beautifully designed cover that will impress your client.
+If you decide not to use any proposal tool, dedicate some time to come up with something that translates your taste and style.

+The secret to writing a winning design proposal is being authentically you.
 People want to work with real people, not machines.
-Have that in mind and use this section to make your proposal look personal and original.
-Even if you tone it down and just include a short bio description, aim to highlight points from your story that you think may be relevant or interesting to that client in particular.
+Keep that in mind and use this section to make your proposal look personal and original.
+Even if you tone it down with a simple bio description, aim to highlight points from your story that you think may be relevant or interesting to the client.

-If you already have a client partnership, you may not need to focus on why you are the right professional for this project.
-But If you are still in the process of showing the client that you are the right person for the job, use this section to highlight your experience and present your unique design qualities.
+If you already have a client partnership, you may not need to mention why you're the right professional for this project.
+But if you're still in the process of showing the client that you are the best person for the job, use this section to highlight your experience and present your unique design qualities.

-The Scope is your proposal's heart, and potentially the most critical section.
-It's where you can outline what you're going to be working on and how much it's going to cost.
-Defining the scope in the design proposal will also help you establish an overview of the project and set realistic expectations.
+The project scope is your proposal's heart, and potentially the most critical section.
+It's where you'll outline everything you're going to be working on.
+Defining the scope in the design proposal will also help you give your client realistic expectations about the project.

-Write a comprehensive list of what you'll deliver the client by the end of the project and make sure they know that anything extra will require adjusting the budget and scope by clearly defining the limits of what you'll design for the client as part of the project and its budget.
+Write a comprehensive list of what you'll deliver to the client by the end of the project timeline.
+Make sure they know that anything extra will require adjusting the budget and scope.
+This section clearly defines the limits of what you'll design for the client as part of the project and its budget.